 Book an economy flight instead and your best bet is a business class upgrade.

-In any case, you'll also need to be booked on a Qatar Airways flight with a QR flight number – not a codeshare service of any kind – and your reservation needs to have been booked directly through Qatar Airways, with a '157-' ticket number.
+You'll also need to be booked on a Qatar Airways flight with a QR flight number – not a codeshare service of any kind – and your reservation needs to have been booked directly through Qatar Airways, with a '157-' ticket number.

 (That's completely different from your actual flight number such as QR909: this usually means Qatar Airways needs to be the airline that accepted payment for your booking and reserved your flight, rather than booking your Qatar flight as part of a broader multi-city or round-the-world trip via another airline.)

 Still in the running?
-Should your upgrade be successful, expect to earn frequent flyer points and status credits (or Qmiles and Qpoints in Qatar's Privilege Club program) based on the original business class fare you paid for, rather than at the higher first class rates.
+Should your upgrade be successful, expect to earn frequent flyer points and status credits (or Avios and Qpoints in Qatar's Privilege Club program) based on the original business class fare you paid for, rather than at the higher first class rates.

-As highlighted earlier, you can't use Qmiles (frequent flyer points) to upgrade to first class on the airline's Airbus A380 flights between Doha and London Heathrow: but on all other Airbus A380 flights, upgrading is A-OK.
+As highlighted earlier, you can't use Avios (frequent flyer points) to upgrade to first class on the airline's Airbus A380 flights between Doha and London Heathrow: but on all other Airbus A380 flights, upgrading is A-OK.